Skip to main content

 LH then travels to the testes, stimulating specialized cells called Leydig cells to produce testosterone.
 Concurrently, FSH acts on Sertoli cells within the testes, which are essential for supporting sperm development, a process known as spermatogenesis.
 Both LH and FSH are indispensable for healthy testicular function and the continuous production of viable sperm.

-The body maintains a delicate balance within this axis through a mechanism.
-When rise, they signal back to the hypothalamus and pituitary, reducing the release of GnRH, LH, and FSH, thereby moderating further testosterone production.
+The body maintains a delicate balance within this axis through a negative feedback mechanism.
+When testosterone levels rise, they signal back to the hypothalamus and pituitary, reducing the release of GnRH, LH, and FSH, thereby moderating further testosterone production.

 The Impact of Exogenous Testosterone on Natural Production